CodeYourFuture/curriculum/content/js1/blocks/parameters/index.md

     B --> C[23.1%]
 ```

-In this interactive widget we have defined a parameter `num` in the function declaration inside parentheses after the function name `convertToPercentage`.
+In this interactive widget we have defined a parameter `decimalNumber` in the function declaration inside parentheses after the function name `convertToPercentage`.
 In our mental model, a function call means going to `convertToPercentage` and running the code inside the function.
 {{<note type="activity" title="exercise">}}

-<iframe width="800" height="450" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=function%20convertToPercentage%28num%29%20%7B%0A%20%20const%20percentage%20%3D%20%60%24%7Bnum%20*%20100%7D%25%60%3B%0A%20%20return%20percentage%3B%0A%7D%0A%0Aconst%20output1%20%3D%20convertToPercentage%280.5%29%3B%0Aconst%20output2%20%3D%20convertToPercentage%280.23%29%3B&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=js&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>
+<iframe width="800" height="450" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=function%20convertToPercentage%28decimalNumber%29%20%7B%0A%20%20const%20percentage%20%3D%20%60%24%7BdecimalNumber%20*%20100%7D%25%60%3B%0A%20%20return%20percentage%3B%0A%7D%0A%0Aconst%20output1%20%3D%20convertToPercentage%280.5%29%3B%0Aconst%20output2%20%3D%20convertToPercentage%280.23%29%3B&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=js&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

 Use the interactive widget to see what happens when the code above is executed.
-Pay special attention to the lines where `convertToPercentage` is called.
+Look closely at the lines where `convertToPercentage` is called.
 {{</note>}}